A classification of $\mathbb{F}_{p^k}$-braces using bilinear forms: Abstract

 \section{Abstract}

 Let $\mathbb{F}_{p^k}$ be a finite field of odd characteristic $p$.
-In this paper we give a classification, up to isomorphism, of the associative commutative $\mathbb{F}_{p^k}$-algebras such that the resulting ring is radical, starting from the connection with their bi-brace structure.
+In this paper we give a classification, up to isomorphism, of the commutative, $3$-nilpotent $\mathbb{F}_{p^k}$-algebras, starting from the connection with their bi-brace structure.
 Such classification is the generalization in odd characteristic of the result proved by Civino at al.\ in characteristic $2$.